-- A: The board of directors of each of Carnival Corporation and Carnival plc (together, "Carnival," "we" or "us") is providing these proxy materials to you in connection with our annual meetings of shareholders which will take place in Southampton, England on Monday, June 23, 2003 at 11:00 a.m.
+A: The board of directors of each of Carnival Corporation and Carnival plc (together, "Carnival," "we" or "us") is providing these proxy materials to you in connection with our annual meetings of shareholders which will take place in Southampton, England on Monday, June 23, 2003 at 2:00 p.m.
 (London time).
 The Carnival plc meeting will be first and the Carnival Corporation meeting will commence immediately thereafter.
+As a shareholder, you are invited to attend both meetings and are requested to vote on the proposals described in this proxy statement.

+Q: What information is contained in these materials?

-As a shareholder, you are invited to attend both meetings and are requested to vote on the proposals described in this proxy statement. - O: WHAT INFORMATION IS CONTAINED IN THESE MATERIALS? - A: The information included in this proxy statement relates to the proposals to be voted on at the meetings, the voting process, the compensation of directors and our most highly paid executive officers and certain other required information. - Q: WHAT PROPOSALS WILL BE VOTED ON AT EACH OF THE MEETINGS? - A: The proposals to be voted on at each of the meetings are set out in the notices of meetings starting on pages 1 and 3 of this proxy statement. - O: WHAT IS THE VOTING RECOMMENDATION OF THE BOARDS OF DIRECTORS? - A: Your boards of directors recommend that you vote your shares as follows: - o "FOR" Proposals 1-9 (which are Resolutions 1-22); and - o "AGAINST" Proposal 10 (Resolution 23).
+A: The information included in this proxy statement relates to the proposals to be voted on at the meetings, the voting process, the compensation of directors and our most highly paid executive officers and certain other required information.

+Q: What proposals will be voted on at each of the meetings?

+A: The proposals to be voted on at each of the meetings are set out in the notices of meetings starting on pages 1 and 3 of this proxy statement.